Curaçao Slave Revolt of 1795: Legacy

 Slavery was not abolished on Curaçao until 1863, when there were 5,498 enslaved people living on the island.
 Today, 17 August is celebrated as the beginning of the liberation struggle.
 There is a monument to Tula and the rebels on the south coast of Curaçao where Tula was executed, near the modern-day Corendon Mangrove Beach Resort.
 The Tula Museum is named after the rebel leader.

+Although Tula remains at the centre of the commemoration of the revolt, other leading figures are now also receiving attention, such as Carpata, Pedro Wacao, Louis Mercier en Sablika.

 The revolt was dramatized in the 2013 Dutch film Tula: The Revolt, directed by Jeroen Leinders and starring Obi Abili as Tula alongside Jeroen Krabbé and Danny Glover.